 - Travel time: 1 hour 15 minutes

-You'll spot the (likely snow-capped) mountains as soon as you head out of Glasgow, which is just a teaser for the incredible scenery to follow!
+You'll spot the (likely snow-capped) mountains as soon as you head out of Glasgow, which are just a teaser compared with the incredible scenery that follows!

 Take your time on this drive, as it's well worth savouring.
-You'll follow the shores of Loch Lomond before you reach the village of Tarbet (Tarbert means a narrow strip of land or isthmus in Scots Gaelic - there are at least 14 places called Tarbet in Scotland!).
-There are plenty of places to stop for a picnic and admire the views, which we highly recommend.
-You can call in to visit the village of Luss, with its charming slate and limestone cottages, or any number of the pretty lay-bys and turn-offs that take your fancy.
+You'll follow the shores of Loch Lomond before you reach the village of Tarbet (Tarbert means a narrow strip of land or isthmus in Scots Gaelic - there are at least 14 places called Tarbe(r)t in Scotland!).
+There are plenty of places to stop and admire the views.
+You can call in to visit the village of Luss, with its charming slate and limestone cottages, or investigate any number of the pretty lay-bys and turn-offs that take your fancy.

-If you have the time, turn right at Tarbet and take a detour to the dramatic Falls of Falloch (approximately 20 minutes each way).
+If you have the time, turn right at Tarbet and take a detour to the dramatic Falls of Falloch (approximately 20 minutes' drive each way).
 This is especially worthwhile if there has been a lot of rain, as the river turns into a roaring cascade.

 After Tarbet, you drive around the end of the aptly-named Loch Long before climbing up into the mountains and reaching the famous Rest and Be Thankful pass.
-At 803ft above sea level, there is plenty to see from this vantage point.
+At 803ft above sea level, there is plenty to see from this vantage point - it may be noticeably chillier than the valley below, so wrap up warm if you decide to get out and stretch your legs!
 The route is well-maintained and treated in winter, but note the possibility of icy conditions at this altitude.
 See our handy guide to driving in Scotland in winter for some tips.